-Chicagoans were invited to take a short survey on the CIA website from June 29 through July 31, 2023, to provide input on data indicators, policy recommendations, and a summary of EJ Action Plan strategies.
-Chicagoans could also provide public comment on draft EJ Action Plan strategies via email.
-There were 58 individuals who responded to the online survey during this period, and 12 individuals sent comment by email.
+affed a table at seven community events to educate out the CIA and gather input directly from people who pacts.
+A total of 80 people participated in the short ngagement with the Mayor's Youth Commission on information about the assessment and to solicit their which they experience cumulative impacts in their to take a short survey on the CIA website from 2023, to provide input on data indicators, policy summary of EJ Action Plan strategies.
+Chicagoans comment on draft EJ Action Plan strategies via viduals who responded to the online survey during uals sent comment by email.